-Tea lattes are pretty simple: steeped tea with milk, either steamed or cold, and sometimes also a sweetener.
+Tea lattes are simple: steeped tea with milk, either steamed or cold, and sometimes a sweetener.
 The strength of the infusion depends on the tea style.
 Standard tea lattes include the London fog (Earl Grey tea and sweetened milk, sometimes with lavender or vanilla) and the chai latte (about which an entire volume could be written).
 But increasingly, bright green matcha lattes, smoky lapsang souchong lattes, and cooling mint lattes are also making their way onto tea and coffee bar menus across the country.

-“From the business side of things, tea lattes really aren’t much more complicated to make than simple tea infusions,” says Kate Blackman, barista trainer, menu developer, and quality control supervisor at Parisi Artisan Coffee in Kansas City.
+“From the business side of things, tea lattes really aren’t much more complicated to make than simple tea infusions,” says Kate Blackman, barista trainer, menu developer, and former quality control supervisor at Parisi Artisan Coffee in Kansas City.
 “And the market allows you to price it much higher.
 So it can be a great profit item for cafés.”

 Far more than simply a sweet, milky drink, the tea latte can fulfill its promise by beckoning customers into a deeper world of tea culture.

-“First, I get to know the tea really well, then I figure out the tea and water ratio,” she says.
+“First, I get to know the tea well; then I figure out the tea and water ratio,” she says.
 “Next is the brewing time and water temperature.
 For example, yerba mate brewed at 212 will often come out bitter.
 But if we flush the leaves at 175 and then brew at 212, it’s brilliant.”

 Whether tea lattes are infused to order or made with tea concentrates batched ahead of time, standardized preparation is essential for quality.
 Blackman advises using a scale for all proportions.
 “One person’s teaspoon is not the next person’s teaspoon,” she says.
 A timer and a pre-programmed water tower also make it possible to ensure consistent steeping.
-Whether you are aiming the drink to be balanced or startling, experiment with the teas, the sweeteners—from simple syrups to local raw honey—and your milks (or alternative milks).
+Whether you aim for the drink to be balanced or startling, experiment with the teas, the sweeteners—from simple syrups to local raw honey—and your milks (or alternative milks).

 Far more than simply a sweet, milky drink, the tea latte can fulfill its promise by beckoning customers into a deeper world of tea culture.
-Emerging from a fog of bergamot, it may prove to be the next great drink for the specialty industry.
+Emerging from a fog of bergamot, it may be the next great drink for the specialty industry.